-The biggest shopping days of the year, Black Friday and Cyber Monday, are nearly upon us.
-If you’re on the development, marketing, or operations team of a large e-commerce website, your busiest season is coming fast.
-Thanksgiving signals the start of long hours of big sales, massive website traffic, and plenty of unexpected threats to your website uptime and performance.
+The biggest shopping days of the year, Black Friday and Cyber Monday, are nearly upon us—again.
+If you’re on the development, operations, DevOps, or marketing team of a large e-commerce website, your busiest season is coming fast.
+Thanksgiving signals the start of long days, big sales, massive website traffic, and plenty of unexpected threats to your website’s uptime and performance.

-In an attempt to help you maximize your e-Commerce website uptime and performance this holiday season, we have assembled a guide to help you prepare for the increase in threats to your online sales, conversions, and reputation in the event of website downtime or performance troubles.
+To help you maximize your e-commerce website uptime and performance this holiday season, we have assembled the following guide.
+Our goal is to help you prepare for the increase in threats to your online sales, conversions, and reputation in the event of website downtime, performance hits, and failing transaction woes.

-This preparation tip is the first on our list, because it is one of the most crucial.
-No matter how much hard work and money that you channel towards maintaining your website uptime and performance, the unexpected will always happen.
+This preparation tip is the first on our list because it is one of the most crucial.
+No matter how much hard work and money you channel towards maintaining your website’s uptime and performance, the unexpected always happens.

-By preparing an effective disaster recovery plan, you can mitigate the risk of website downtime disaster, knowing who to contact, and what to do in order to minimize the potential recovery time.
+By preparing an effective disaster recovery plan, you can mitigate the risk of a website downtime disaster knowing whom to contact, and what to do to minimize the potential recovery time.

-The last thing that you need is to have your datacenter perform maintenance during a critical time, or experience downtime because they haven’t prepared their electrical systems and network for the massive swarms of traffic.
+The last thing you need is to have your data center perform maintenance during a critical time or experience downtime because they haven’t prepared their systems for the massive swarms of traffic.
 So call them up, and build a healthy working relationship.
-Make a trusted point of contact in case the stuff hits the fan.
+Make a trusted point of contact in case the proverbial stuff hits the fan.

-Get to know how much stress your website can take, by running through multiple tests prior to Black Friday and Cyber Monday.
-You’ll gain great insight into where your e-Commerce website may fail or perform less than admirably, and be able to better address potential issues before they happen.
+Get to know how much stress your website can take by running through multiple tests before Black Friday and Cyber Monday.
+You’ll gain great insight into where your e-commerce website may fail or perform less than admirably.
+With this insight, you are better able to address potential issues before they happen.

-It is also a good idea to refrain from pushing untested updates to your website during a highly trafficked time period if possible.
+It is also a good idea to refrain from pushing untested updates to your website during periods of high traffic if possible.

 Analyze your third-party scripts

-A lot of websites and e-Commerce websites rely on third-party scripts to display advertisements, track analytics, embed social media tools, and other functions.
-These scripts require extra calls to outside servers, which may slow down the performance of your webpages.
+A lot of websites and e-commerce websites rely on third-party scripts and content to track analytics, embed social media tools, and other functions.
+These third-party elements require extra calls to external servers, which may slow down your webpage’s performance.

-We recommend that you analyze the performance of your third-party scripts, and make sure that they are fully optimized and worth using.
-Don’t forget, these script providers might also be experiencing heavy traffic and other performance altering events caused by Black Friday and Cyber Monday that could affect you!
+We recommend that you analyze your third-party script’s performance and make sure they are fully optimized and worth using.
+Don’t forget; these script providers might also be experiencing heavy traffic and other performance altering events caused by Black Friday and Cyber Monday that could affect you!

 Invest in a CDN

-A CDN, or Content Delivery Network, works best in tandem with onsite caching of images and other media.
-It essentially hosts your content on external servers (usually multiple servers that split the load), easing the strain on the primary servers driving your e-Commerce website.
+A CDN, or content delivery network, works best in tandem with enabling caching of images and other static media.
+A CDN essentially hosts your content on external servers (usually multiple servers that split the load), easing the strain on the primary servers driving your e-commerce website.

-This one is something that not many people think about on a regular basis, let alone big shopping days like Black Friday and Cyber Monday.
+Not many people think about their DNS records and SSL certificates regularly, let alone big shopping days like Black Friday and Cyber Monday.

-If your DNS suffers from downtime, or an error, your users will be unable to access your website, and services run from your website.
-In the event that your SSL Certificate expires or is hijacked, your users will likely be prompted that the page they are viewing is not secure.
+If your DNS suffers from downtime or an error, your users can’t access your website or services that run from your website.
+If your SSL certificate expires or, worse, gets hijacked, your visitors’ browsers will block and warn them that the page is not secure.

-Both instances could cause you to lose consumer trust and confidence, and result in lost sales.
-(Not to mention poor PR) We suggest checking, double checking, triple checking… your DNS and SSL Certificates to ensure maximum uptime.
+Both instances could cause you to lose consumer trust and confidence and result in lost sales.
+We suggest checking, double-checking, and triple-checking your DNS and SSL certificates to ensure maximum uptime.

-(Because all good things go to eleven) Invest in a tool that makes your job easier
+(All good things go to 11) Invest in a tool that makes your job and life easier

-By investing in an external data monitoring service, such as Uptrends Website Monitoring, you can alleviate some of the pressure that comes with operating an e-Commerce website during such a big event.
+By investing in a comprehensive external monitoring service, you can alleviate some of the pressure of operating an e-commerce website during such a big event.

-Uptrends monitors your website 24/7 using a network of over 130 global checkpointsdesigned to help you accurately determine where in the world your website is experiencing issues.
-At the first sign of a problem, Uptrends will alert you via SMS, E-mail, or push notification (with Uptrends’ free mobile apps), or phone/voice notifications.
+Uptrends monitors your website 24/7 using a network of over 220 global checkpoints designed to help you accurately determine where in the world your website is experiencing issues.
+At the first sign of a problem, Uptrends alerts you via SMS, email, push notification (with Uptrends’ free mobile apps), or phone/voice notifications.
 Uptrends also supports many third-party integrations, such as MS Teams, Slack, PagerDuty, VictorOps, StatusHub, Zapier, Opsgenie, ServiceNow for alert notifications.
 With Uptrends, you can stay on top of your e-commerce site’s availability, performance, and function throughout the holidays and the rest of the year.